Blind Spots in Your Business? Here's How to See What You're Missing

 Operational blind spots can sneak into any part of your business.
 These are problems in how your work gets done every day.
 They might include inefficiencies, unexplained cost increases, or bottlenecks in processes.
 If you miss these issues, they can slow down your whole operation.

-Bottlenecks are another common blind spot.
+Bottlenecks are another familiar blind spot.
 These are points in your process where work gets stuck or slowed down.
-For example, if you have one team member who always seems overloaded with tasks, this can create a bottleneck.
+For example, if one team member always seems overloaded with tasks, this can create a bottleneck.

 Identifying Operational Blind Spots